CoderDojoSV/Math-Track/README.md

 Since there are a variety of programming languages being used, we will using pseudo code to solve how to structure your code.
 Pseudo means fake - it isn't really a programming language.
 You still have to turn it into actual code that your computer will understand!

 This is a great way to think out how to structure your code before you actually type it out.
+It's a combination of code logic and actual words.
+Here is an example:

 ```
 for loop 1 to 100 {